Draghonite/reactivities/README.md

 #reactivities
-## Built-up manually from the group up to showcase
+## Built-up manually from the ground up to showcase

 - C#
 - .NET Core 6